 What can we do about it?

-- Have the difficult talks: Most of us tend to shy away from difficult conversations, whether at the workplace or at home.
+Most of us tend to shy away from difficult conversations, whether at the workplace environment or at home.
 But staying silent never makes things pass.
 Instead, if you discuss things openly with peers and colleagues, it will lead to an instant dissipation of negativity and earn you some respect for your courage.

-- Give before you ask: Try to find out what is important to your peers and if you can offer them support.
-This will, in turn, lead to reciprocities and establish a healthy relationship.
+Try to find out what is important to your peers and if you can offer them support.
+This will, in turn, lead to communications and establish a healthy relationship.

 One must aim to leverage working relationships with our peers to create a better workplace environment, where we can collaborate and succeed together.
 Our disagreements need not disappear.
 But through courageous conversations, openness to other’s opinions and reciprocation, we can actually create a comfortable, mutually-beneficial relationship at the workplace leading to organisational success.

-To know more about how to create a happy workplace , say hello at email@example.com or log on to www.WillNeverGrowUp.com
+To know more about how to create a happy workplace , say hello to firstname.lastname@example.org or log on to www.WillNeverGrowUp.com